2022 Call for Proposals

-Before submitting a proposal, remember to check your membership status (you need to be a member or have a guest account in order to submit your proposal).
+Before submitting a proposal, remember to check your membership status, since you need to be either a member or create a guest account in order to submit your proposal.
 PLEASE REMEMBER: If you need to renew your membership or create a guest account, you must do so at least 3 hours before the submission deadline.
 Requests relating to membership or guest accounts later than this may mean that you are unable to submit your abstract by the deadline.

-Individuals or groups wishing to use rooms at the conference venue for meetings outside the conference program should make their requests using the Meeting Request Form, which will be automatically submitted to the conference team, no later than 11:59 p.m. on December 1, 2020 (EDT; UTC-4).
-Such meeting spaces may be required for sessions with journal editors, editorial board meetings, and other networking opportunities.
+Individuals or groups wishing to use rooms at the conference venue for meetings outside the conference program should make their requests using the Meeting Request Form, which will be automatically submitted to the conference team, no later than 11:59 p.m. on December 1, 2021 (EDT; UTC-4).
+Such meeting spaces may be required for closed sessions with journal editors, editorial board meetings, to honor a colleague in retirement or passing, and other networking opportunities.
 Requests for meetings will be considered within the inevitable constraints of time and space available.

 Adjudicated conference presentations may not be done solely by telecommunication procedures; at least one co-author must be physically present at the conference.

 i.
-Although in-person participation is prioritized, exceptions to this policy will be made in certain cases to allow for submission of a voice over PPT and speaker phone for Q&A segment with the session to be managed by a student volunteer.
+Although in-person participation is prioritized, exceptions to this policy will be made in certain cases to allow for submission of a voice over PPT and speaker phone for Q&A segment with the session to be managed by a volunteer designated by the presenter who must be absent.
+Only if this is not possible, will the Conference Team designate a conference volunteer to do the task.
 These accommodations may be made in the following circumstances, with supporting documentation of eligibility: